lino-framework/welfare/userdocs/reception.rst

 The reception module of Lino-Welfare is for managing a reception desk and a waiting queue.

-Visitors are "checked in" as they present themselves at a reception desk (Empfangsschalter), then they wait in a lounge until an agent "receives" them, and finally they are "checked out" when they leave again.
+Visitors are "checked in" as they present themselves at a reception desk, then they wait in a lounge until an agent "receives" them, and finally they are "checked out" when they leave the building.

 Social agents have a possibility to see how many and which clients are waiting for them.